awsdocs/amazon-route53-docs/doc_source/domain-update-contacts.md

 **Category**
 Accept the default value of **Domain name registration issue**\.
 **Subject**
-Specify **Change the owner of a domain**
+Specify **Change the owner of a domain**\.
 **Description**
 Provide the following information:
    + Domain that you want to change the owner for

-   + [12\-digit account ID](http://docs.aws.amazon.com/general/latest/gr/acct-identifiers.html#FindingYourAccountIdentifiers) of the AWS account that the domain is registered to
+   + [12\-digit account ID](https://docs.aws.amazon.com/general/latest/gr/acct-identifiers.html#FindingYourAccountIdentifiers) of the AWS account that the domain is registered to
 **Add attachment**
-Upload the documents that you scanned in step 4\.
+Upload the documents that you scanned in step 5\.
 **Contact method**
 Specify a contact method and enter the applicable values\.